-Construction works technical standards
+Construction works

-- 180. The update of Antofagasta's stormwater plan will comply with Law 19525, published on 10 November 1997.
+169. The update of Antofagasta's stormwater plan will comply with Law 19525, published on 10 November 1997.
 It establishes that the primary network for rainwater evacuation and drainage will be under MOP's responsibility and the secondary network will be under MINVU's responsibility.
 MOP will prepare these plans, that are compulsory for cities with more than 50,000 inhabitants.
 Stormwater plans will be approved by Executive Decree signed by the ministries of public works and of housing and urban development.
+There

-There are no specific guidelines or technical standards for the preparation of the stormwater plans. - 181.
-The design and construction of infrastructure in Quebrada Bonilla will comply with pertinent Chile's building standards.
-Mandatory and referential standards are available in MINVU's website66.
-MOP will approve the designs and infrastructure for Quebrada Bonilla.
-This will ensure compliance with national technical standards and building codes. - 182.
-The design and construction of infrastructure in Cerro Gatazo will comply with the Ecuadorian building code (NEC-15), adopted by Ministerial Agreement 0028 of 19 August 2014 and updated by Ministerial Agreement 0047 of 15 December 201467.
-The Directorate of Public Works of the Municipality of Esmeraldas will approve the designs and infrastructure to ensure compliance with all national technical standards and local regulations.
+- are no specific guidelines or technical standards for the preparation of the stormwater plans. - 170.
+The design and construction of infrastructure in quebrada Bonilla will comply with pertinent Chile's building standards.
+Mandatory and referential standards are available in MINVU's website63.
+MOP will approve the designs and infrastructure for quebrada Bonilla.
+This will ensure compliance with national technical standards and building codes. - 171.
+The design and construction of infrastructure in cerro Gatazo will comply with the Ecuadorian norm of construction, adopted by Ministerial Agreement 0028 of 19 August 2014 and updated by Ministerial Agreement 0047 of 15 December 201464.
+The Directorate of Public Works of the Municipality of Esmeraldas will approve the designs and infrastructure to ensure compliance with national technical standards and building codes and local regulations.